Construction Gallery - São Paulo, Brazil (Line 15).

 December 2013 photos by Luke Starkenburg

 In early December of 2013, Luke once again explored Sao Paulo's Line 15 and has been kind enough to share photos with us.
 The above image was taken between Camilo Haddad Station and Tolstoi Station.
-Installation of the emergency guideway is under way.
+Installation of the emergency guideway is under way

 Emergency guideway installation makes use of this special track vehicle.